lwkchan/CV/README.md

 PR and Philosophy have developed my personal habit for clear communication.
 In PR, I wrote press releases and bylines which clarified and explained complex technologies to the media, internal stakeholders and the public.
 As a Philosophy student, I became adept at breaking down and analysing the validity of arguments.
 As a developer, I enjoy teaching others about code and technology, whether that be explaining it to a non-techie or a fellow coder.

 #### Stakeholder Management
 As a PR executive, I worked with clients daily to ensure campaigns were delivered to a high standard.
 I collaborated with clients on campaigns and managed their expectations on what I could deliver.
-I have organised and carried out press launches and media outreach campaigns throughout my PR career (i.e. sharing press releases or byline opportunities).
+I have organised and carried out press launches and media outreach campaigns (i.e. sharing press releases, organising interviews and managing device review programs) throughout my PR career.

 ## Work Experience